SugarcaneDefender/z-waif/README.md

+This is a test to show Drakka something

 # z-waif
 Fully local &amp; open source AI Waifu.
 VTube Studio, Discord, Minecraft, custom made RAG (long term memory), alarm, and plenty more!
 Has a WebUI and hotkey shortcuts.
 All software is free (or extremely cheap)!